collabgear/sharetribe-extras/README.md

 # CollabGear upgrades for Sharetribe Web Template

-This repository is the fork from the official Sharetribe Web Template created by CollabGear development agency is dedicated to introduce the commonly requested features according to our many years of experience working on marketplace implementations using Sharetribe API and Web Template.
+This repository is the fork from the official Sharetribe Web Template created by CollabGear development agency is dedicated to introducing the commonly requested features according to our many years of experience working on marketplace implementations using Sharetribe API and Web Template.

 You can find the live demo of this version at http://sharetribe-flex-extras.collabgear.work:3210/